jjos2372/burstcoin-jminer/README.md

-# burstcoin-jminer
+# signum-jminer

-GPU assisted Proof of Capacity (PoC) Miner for Burstcoin (BURST)
+GPU/CPU optimized Signum miner.

-1. edit 'jminer.properties' with text editor to configure miner
+1. edit `jminer.properties` with text editor to configure
-2. ensure java8 (64bit) and openCL driver/sdk is installed (java9 will not work)
+2. ensure java v8+ (64bit) and openCL driver/sdk is installed (java9 will not work)
-3. execute 'java -jar -d64 -XX:+UseG1GC burstcoin-jminer-0.6.x-RELEASE.jar' or run the *.bat/*.sh file
+3. execute the EXE file if on Windows and the SH file if on Linux/Mac

 > '-d64' to ensure 64bit java (remove for 32bit)
 > '-XX:+UseG1GC' to free memory after round finished.